 Many Adult ADHD specialists act very protectively toward their clients, I’ve noticed.
 I get it: I feel the same way toward the folks in my local Adult ADHD group.

 Unfortunately, this too often means that these specialists feel little sympathy for the partners.
-In fact, they view them more as annoyances, perhaps even the core of their client’s problems—more than ADHD itself.
+In fact, some of these specialists view the partners/spouses more as annoyances—perhaps even the core of their client’s problems—more than ADHD itself.
 They want them to “get with the program” and better support their ADHD partners.
-It goes against all reason, all of what they should understand about ADHD.
+It goes against all reason, against all of what they should understand about ADHD.

 Granted, this is true for some; ADHD symptoms and poor coping strategies can stymie their ability to express or act upon what’s in their hearts.
 Psychoeducation is a must for both partners.